-

 Meta Cohen - Composer

-Meta often prioritises LGBTQIA+ work where possible.
-In 2022, they were a commissioned composer on the first queer classical album in Australia's history (Spectrum: Divisi Chamber Singers) and composed a new work in partnership with Homophonic, documenting Australia's LGBTQIA+ histories in song.
+In their composition work, Meta often prioritises LGBTQIA+ work where possible.
+In 2022, Meta was a commissioned composer on the first queer classical album in Australia's history (Spectrum: Divisi Chamber Singers) and composed a new work in partnership with Homophonic, documenting Australia's LGBTQIA+ histories in music.
 Meta's queer song cycle a love is a love is a love, commissioned by ABC Classic, was released in June 2023 and features on the ABC’s Women of Note, Volume 6 album.
-Their Delphi Songs were recently performed as part of the 2024 ChamberQUEER Festival in New York.
+Their Delphi Songs were recently featured as part of the 2024 ChamberQUEER Festival in New York.

 -